 While making Charlotte a new center for the energy industry, during his tenure as mayor Foxx oversaw the creation of 4,000 new jobs to combat the city’s 13% unemployment rate.
 He held town meetings for unemployed workers, reformed small business loan programs for further job creation, supervised the completion of the new runway at the Charlotte Douglas International Airport, and organized a meeting between Charlotte business leaders and White House officials to discuss new measures for spending to promote economic recovery.
 Foxx also started the Charlotte Streetcar Project, created a design-build-finance strategy to improve the outer belt loop of I-485, and extended the LYNX light rail system.

 Foxx’s innovative leadership earned notice in the White House.
 President Barack Obama appointed Foxx Secretary of Transportation on July 2, 2013.
-Foxx oversees over 55,000 employees and manages a $70 million budget to regulate air, maritime and land transportation.
+Foxx oversaw over 55,000 employees and manages a $70 million budget to regulate air, maritime and land transportation.

-Foxx lives in Charlotte with his wife, Samara Ryder, and two children, Hillary and Zachary.
+Foxx, a member of Sigma Pi Phi Fraternity, lives in Charlotte with his wife, Samara Ryder, and two children, Hillary and Zachary.
 He commutes to Washington, D.C.